GhostofGoes/ADLES/README.rst

 ~~~~~~~~~~~~~~

 -  **vSphere** >= 6.0
--  **ESXi** >= 6.0 (May work with 5.5, your mileage may vary)
+-  **ESXi** >= 6.0

+vSphere/ESXi 5.5 should work as well, but is untested.

 Project Goals
 =============

-| The short-term goal (other than graduating of course) is to create a
-  system that allows instructors and students using the RADICL lab to
+| The short-term goal is to create a system that allows instructors and students
-  automate their workloads.
+  teaching using virtual environments to automate their workloads.
-| Long-term, I’d like to see the creation of a repository, similiar to
+| Long-term, I’d like to see the creation of a open-source repository, similiar to
   Hashicorp’s Atlas and Docker’s Hub, where educators can share packages
-  and contribute to the overall ability to conduct security and IT
+  and contribute to improving cyber education globally.
-  education globally.

 Current Goals
 -------------

-In order to graduate on time, I am focusing on implementing the
+Currently, I am focusing on implementing the following components:
-following components:

 -  Overall system